chapel-lang/chapel/tools/mason/README.rst

 When invoked, ``mason build`` will do the following:

     - Run update to make sure any manual manifest edits are reflected in the dependency code.
-    - Build **.chpl in the /src directory, where ** is the name of the project.
+    - Build &&.chpl in the /src directory, where && is the name of the project.
     - All packages are compiled into binaries and placed into target/

 ``mason run`` will, in turn: